Fighting the Demon: Flash ute a symbol of everything wrong in Kawerau

 The man behind the wheel of the Raptor was reaping the rewards of sowing poison.

-But knowing something to be true and proving it - behind reasonable doubt - are two different things.
+But knowing something to be true and proving it - beyond reasonable doubt - are two different things.

 Drug investigations need manpower, months of time and expertise beyond the capabilities of the Kawerau station.